Cancel

 Find out what your peers are saying about BigFix vs. Chef and other solutions.
 Updated: May 2024.

 BigFix is ranked 5th in Configuration Management with 91 reviews while Chef is ranked 16th in Configuration Management with 18 reviews.
 BigFix is rated 8.6, while Chef is rated 8.0.
 The top reviewer of BigFix writes "Very stable and easy to deploy with excellent patch compliance".
 On the other hand, the top reviewer of Chef writes "Easy configuration management, optimization abilities, and complete infrastructure and application automation".
-BigFix is most compared with Microsoft Configuration Manager, Microsoft Windows Server Update Services, Red Hat Ansible Automation Platform, Tanium and ManageEngine Patch Manager Plus, whereas Chef is most compared with Jenkins, AWS Systems Manager, Microsoft Azure DevOps, Microsoft Configuration Manager and CFEngine Enterprise.
+BigFix is most compared with Microsoft Configuration Manager, Microsoft Windows Server Update Services, Red Hat Ansible Automation Platform, Tanium and ManageEngine Patch Manager Plus, whereas Chef is most compared with Jenkins, AWS Systems Manager, Microsoft Azure DevOps, SaltStack and Microsoft Configuration Manager.
 See our BigFix vs. Chef report.

 See our list of best Configuration Management vendors.